Keep the Information Flowing

 Charitable solicitations.
 Some solicitations on behalf of police and firefighter organizations and other charities are made by dishonest professional fundraising firms.
 They can be persistent and may imply that if you don’t donate, your safety will be jeopardized.
 Even if the telemarketers are acting on behalf of legitimate charities, too often only a small percentage of the donation actually goes to the cause.
 Sometimes callers falsely state or imply that they are policemen.
 Some bogus charities ask for donations to groups whose names sound very similar to reputable charities, so don’t be fooled by “sound-alike” names.

-FIGHT BACK: When you receive a call asking you to make a charitable contribution, ask how much of your contribution will go directly to the institution you wish to help.
-Before you give, check with a charity watchdog organization such as the American Institute of Philanthropy (www.charitywatch.org; 773-529-2300).
-If you want to support local safety agencies, call your local police and fire departments and ask how to make a donation directly to them.
+FIGHT BACK: Ask how much of your contribution will go to the agency you wish to help.
+Before you give, check with a charity watchdog organization such as CharityWatch (www.charitywatch.org; 773-529-2300).
+Call your police and fire departments and ask how to make a donation directly to them.

 Foreign lottery prizes and sweepstakes.
 “You have won the Canadian lottery.
 Just give us your bank account or credit card information and we’ll send you the money.”
 Many people have received such calls: all of them are bogus.
 Typically, the caller or e-mail says that you must pay for processing, taxes or delivery, or provide bank account information in order to “verify” your identity.
 You will never receive a penny if you respond to such calls or e-mails, and any money you send away will be lost to you forever.